frictionlessdata/datapackage/json-table-schema/index.md

 - `required` -- A boolean value which indicates whether a field must have a value in every row of the table.
 An empty string is considered to be a missing value.
-- `minLength` -- An integer that specifies the minimum number of characters for a value
+- `minLength` -- An integer that specifies the minimum length of a value.
+Supported field types are sequences, such as `string` and `array`, and collections containing items, such as `object`.
-- `maxLength` -- An integer that specifies the maximum number of characters for a value
+- `maxLength` -- An integer that specifies the maximum length of a value.
+Supported field types are sequences, such as `string` and `array`, and collections containing items, such as `object`.
 - `unique` -- A boolean.
 If `true`, then all values for that field MUST be unique within the data file in which it is found.
 This defines a unique key for a row although a row could potentially have several such keys.